fernando-romulo-silva/simple-devhome/README.md

 ## Step 5

-Finally we need enter the "src" folder and execute the installation script.
+Finally you need enter the "src" folder and execute the installation script.

 ### Linux